TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
-    * Students experiment with a function that returns a value, but must add a print command to output that value.
+    * Students experiment with a function that returns a value, but they must add a print command to actually output that value.
 2. **Lesson**
     1. Ask: What does returning do?
 What does printing do?
         1. How did you rewrite the code